Government of Missouri: County and city government

 Counties with more than 85,000 people may elect their own charters, smaller ones must use the standard charter dictated by the state.

 Missouri allows cities to adopt their own charter should they chose to do so; it was the first state in the union to do so.

 Regardless of the freedom given to city governments, most municipalities choose to organize their local government around a mayor and a city council.
 Council members are typically elected in either citywide or district elections.

 Political parties

 Like the rest of the nation, the two dominant parties in Missouri are the Democratic Party and the Republican Party (whose state affiliates are the Missouri Democratic Party and the Missouri Republican Party, respectively).
 The state secretary of state also recognizes the Constitution Party and Libertarian Party as organized parties, although only five Libertarians currently hold elected office in Missouri.

 The Democratic and Republican parties have been responsible for establishing the voting districts, casting votes in the Electoral College, and fielding candidates for the general elections, and helping to determine legislative policy and priorities.

-Missouri's Federal Representation
+Federal representation

-Missouri currently has 8 House districts In the 118th Congress, 2 of Missouri's seats are held by Democrats and 6 are held by Republicans.
-There are as follows:
+Missouri currently has eight House districts.
+In the 119th Congress, two of Missouri's seats are held by Democrats and six are held by Republicans: